Profile: Egypt's Muslim Brotherhood

 Though many members of the Ikhwan joined the protests, they maintained a low profile.
 The group's traditional slogans were not seen in Cairo's Tahrir Square.

-But as the protests grew and the government began to offer concessions, including a promise by Mr Mubarak not to seek re-election in September 2011, Egypt's largest opposition force took a more assertive role.Islamic 'frame of reference'
+But as the protests grew and the government began to offer concessions, including a promise by Mr Mubarak not to seek re-election in September 2011, Egypt's largest opposition force took a more assertive role.Rising power

-In April 2012, the Ikhwan announced they would field a candidate in the presidential election, having previously promised they would not.
-This raised concerns among liberals, secularists and the military that the movement could become too powerful.
+Concerns that the Ikhwan might be seeking to monopolise power were heightened when they announced they would field a candidate in the presidential election, despite having previously promised they would not.